 But, in the middle it picks up - ironically with his description of 9/11 and the days that followed in Washington, D.C.
 I found his observations to be keen, interesting and, in an odd way, hopeful.
 His descriptions of the pro-Palestinian/anti-war protests was a hoot.
 Laugh out loud funny.

-His commentary on the Nobel Prize winners open letter about the state of the world issued in mid-2001 was so good that I almost felt sorry that 100 of the smartest people on the planet were up against O'Rourke.
+His commentary on the Nobel Prize winners' open letter about the state of the world issued in mid-2001 was so good that I almost felt sorry that 100 of the smartest people on the planet were up against O'Rourke.
 He makes mincemeat of their poorly written logic-defying declaration and along the way he had me laughing so hard I nearly cried.